← Work Siegel+Gale · 2023–2025

 The creative strategy, experience principles, and phased site roadmap were published in the brand center as the north star for future development.

-• Engagement extended.
+• Engagement extended — twice.

 The client expanded the scope to include the employee brand phase, a direct reflection of the value the earlier work delivered.